zephyrproject-rtos/trusted-firmware-m/platform/ext/target/cypress/psoc64/cypress_psoc64_spec.rst

             -c "flash erase_address 0x101c0000 0x10000" \
             -c "shutdown"

-Note that the ``0x101C0000`` in the command above must match the SST start address of the secure primary image specified in the file:
+Note that the ``0x101C0000`` in the command above must match the PS start address of the secure primary image specified in the file:

     platform/ext/target/cypress/psoc64/partition/flash_layout.h